lintweaker/xmos-native-dsd/README.md

 ## Test if you have a supported device
 Currently only devices with USB ID `20b1:3008` and USB ID `20b1:2009` are supported.
 This are devices from iFi Audio/AMR and DIYINHK.
 If you think you have a (XMOS based) DAC device or converter that should support native DSD playback please contact me.

-To check if your device is supported, or at least XMOS based(*), use the following command:
+To check if your device is supported, or at least XMOS based(1), use the following command:

 `lsusb -d 20b1:`.
 For the iFi Audio nano and micro iDSD it reports:
 `Bus 003 Device 004: ID 20b1:3008 XMOS Ltd` (please note: Bus and Device number may vary).

-*(*) Some manufactures using the XMOS chip use their own vendor id instead of XMOS.*
+*(1) Some manufactures using the XMOS chip use their own vendor id instead of XMOS.*
 ## HOWTO
 1. Use pre-compiled binaries
 2. Build the RPMs yourself